MC’s PLOTXY - A scientific plotting and post-processing program

 Once the variables have been selected, they can be plot simply clicking on the “Plot” button.
 In my example the window shown below at right appears.

-As often, in this case the plot is too cluttered to see details.
+As often happens, in this case the plot is too cluttered to see details.
 However, it is very simple in PlotXY to zoom: simply click and drag.
 To zoom out, right-click and choose whether zoom just one step or totally.
-Below three progressive zoom levels of the same figure are shown in three windows that, for compactness were been previously horizontally shrunk.
+Below three progressive zoom levels of the same figure are shown in three windows that, for compactness have been previously horizontally shrunk.

 You might have noted a few characteristics of the plots that are produced: